X League (women's football): Hiatus and restructuring: 2020–present

 On December 13, 2019, the league announced that it would not be producing a 2020 season and would re-evaluate markets in the future.
 Four days later, the LFL was restructured into the Extreme Football League, which was announced to begin play in April 2020.
 The league size remained at eight teams, which initially were all in the same markets as the former LFL teams, but under new team identities.
 The Nashville Knights were the only team listed in the X League announcement to not change names, but they were replaced by the Kansas City Force in January 2020.
 As part of the league restructuring, it began offering ownership stakes to its players and coaches based on the individuals contributions and commitment to the organization, as well as revenue distribution program for merchandise featuring an individual player's likeness.
 The league also said it was to use 70-yard fields in a press release, although this was never implemented.
+The league implements a new uniform with full pads.

 The league's first season was postponed to a scheduled start in June 2020 due to the COVID-19 pandemic.
 In May, it had been announced that it was postponed again to April 2021.
 During the hiatus, the league announced Mike Ditka had been named owner and chairman of the league, with plans on expanding into 24 US markets.
 The season was ultimately cancelled on May 18, 2021, pushing the league's relaunch to the summer of 2022 due to the pandemic.

 The 2022 season began on June 10 with the Chicago Blitz facing the Kansas City Force.
 After a nine-week regular season with a total of seven games, four teams advanced to the playoffs, with the Blitz capturing the first X Cup title on September 10 when they defeated the Atlanta Empire.

+The league did not announce plans for a 2023 season and later updated their website with plans to announce a 2024 schedule in October 2023.
+This was later updated again to indicate a 2025 schedule, to be announced October 15, 2024.
+The schedule would be pushed back and finally released on November 21, 2024, which revealed the league's intentions to return in 2026.